pyserial/pyserial/pyserial/documentation/pyserial_api.rst

         the class should be instantiated in the moment the client connects.

         The *serial_port* can be controlled by :rfc:`2217` commands.
-This object will modify the port settings (baud rate etc) and control lines (RTS/DTR) send BREAK etc. when the corresponding commands are found by the :meth:`filter` method.
+This object will modify the port settings (baud rate etc.) and control lines (RTS/DTR) send BREAK etc. when the corresponding commands are found by the :meth:`filter` method.